 Animal Crossing: New Horizons Story

-New Horizons sees players creating a new character using the game’s expanded customization options, which now include gender-neutral hairstyles and different skin tones to pick from right at the start.
+New Horizons sees players creating an original character using the game’s expanded customization options, which now include gender-neutral hairstyles and different skin tones to pick from at the start.
 Afterward, they’ll be transported to a tropical island as part of business-savvy tanuki Tom Nook’s “deserted island getaway package.”
-From there, players will set-up a tent and be given access to everything their new island has to offer; long walks by the beach, fishing in the water, growing crops, and decorating the inside of their tent as well as the entire island.
-Along the way, we can expect to make some new friends and try new activities such as pole-vaulting.
+From there, players will set-up a tent and be given an opportunity to explore their new home.

-This set-up is a nice inversion of New Leaf‘s premise, which saw players take on the demanding role of Mayor.
-After having spent countless hours getting approval for public works projects and tending to the needs of villagers, it makes sense for our character to crave a change of scenery and some peaceful relaxation.
-However, don’t expect to do too much resting since at the end of the trailer we see Tom Nook give the player character an itemized bill for the entire trip’s cost – a whopping 49,800 Bells.
-Yikes.
+This introduction is a nice inversion of New Leaf‘s premise, which saw players take on the demanding role of Mayor.
+After having spent countless hours getting approval for public works projects and tending to the needs of villagers, it makes sense for our character to crave a change of scenery and some peaceful relaxation in exchange for the trip’s cost – a whopping 49,800 Bells.

 Animal Crossing: New Horizons Gameplay